jansenmccloud/GE007N64/docs/SetupGuide.md

 ### C. Docker Compose

-* run and connect to shell in project root: `docker-compose run ge007 sh`
+* run and connect to shell in project root: `docker-compose run ge007 bash`

 Alternatively, you can start the container with `docker compose up` and connect to the container in e.g. docker desktop